UoB-COMSM0166/2025-group-19/README.md

 # Design
 ## Class Diagrams

+After creating the paper prototype and sketching our ideas in wireframes, we moved on to designing our game's system architecture through in-person meetings.
+This process ensured a shared understanding of Object-Oriented Design and served as a reference for our source code.

+In our initial meeting, we identified the game's essential components, such as the ball, paddle, and blocks.
+We then outlined the functions of each component, the unique features of different game stages, and how these elements interact.
+From this, we developed a basic class diagram.
 <p align="center">
   <b>Figure 5</b><br>
   <i>Initial Class Diagram</i><br>
   <img src="./assets/Initial-Class-Diagram.png" width="500" alt="Block" style="border: 5px solid black;">
 </p>

+During our first stage of coding, we decided to adopt the **Model-View-Controller (MVC)** design pattern, as it could accommodate our complex features and multiple game views.
+This led to a more detailed class diagram, which included:
+- **Controllers** to handle keyboard input, manage game state across different stages, and activate special features.
+- **Views** to define the game's aesthetics and user interface.
+- **Models** to store all game components, including the brick patterns for various stages.
+This structured approach helped us maintain a clear separation of concerns and facilitated scalable development.

 <p align="center">
   <b>Figure 6</b><br>